 - Provides line of sight across the GSA enterprise planning processes of strategic planning, performance management, Capital Planning and Investment Control (CPIC) and the IT Investment Milestone Review Process.

-In response to the Clinger-Cohen Act of 1996 and Office of Management and Budget (OMB) guidance, the GSA EA Order CIO 2110.2 formally established the EA program.
-The Office of the Chief Information Officer (OCIO) designated Mr. Kevin Wince as the Enterprise Chief Architect to lead the EA Division and the Enterprise Architecture Committee (EARC).
+Mr. Kevin Wince serves as the Enterprise Chief Architect and leads the EA Division and the Enterprise Architecture Committee (EARC).
 The EARC manages the agency’s enterprise architecture including business architecture, solutions architecture, data architecture and technical architecture.